 How DDoS Protection Works

 DDoS protection works by sitting in front of the server and analysing incoming traffic with advanced algorithms and heuristics.
-By doing so, it's able to detect and deflect illegitimate traffic while allowing legitimate traffic through to server.
+By doing so, it's able to detect and deflect illegitimate traffic while allowing legitimate traffic through to the server.

 In the case of our example, the solution would detect that there's a high degree of SYN packets (with no response) coming from spoofed IP addresses and block them.